Sentry can enrich your events for further investigation by storing additional files, such as config or log files, as attachments.

 curl -X POST \ 'https://o0.ingest.sentry.io/api/0/minidump/?sentry_key=examplePublicKey' \ -F email@example.com \ -F some_file=@some_file.txt \ -F firstname.lastname@example.org

-Sentry allows at most 100MB of attachments per event, including the crash report file (if applicable) Uploads exceeding this size are rejected with HTTP error
+Sentry allows at most 20MB for a compressed request, and at most 100MB of uncompressed attachments per event, including the crash report file (if applicable).
+Uploads exceeding this size are rejected with HTTP error

 413 Payload Too Large and the data is dropped immediately.
 To add larger or more files, consider secondary storage options.